2026 Lecture Awardees

 Madelynn Dickerson, 2019 Julia C. Blixrud Scholarship Awardee

 Madelynn Dickerson is the research librarian for digital humanities and history at the University of California, Irvine and is entering her final semester of coursework for the MLIS from San José State University.
 She graduated with an MSc in art history from the University of Edinburgh, and has a BA in literature from the University of California, Santa Cruz.
-Before pursuing a career in librarianship, Dickerson taught art history and composition full-time at the American Academy of Art in Chicago.
+Before pursuing a career in librarianship, Madelynn taught art history and composition full-time at the American Academy of Art in Chicago.
 She has since worked all over the library with positions in circulation, reference, collection development, and digital scholarship services.
-Dickerson’s professional and research interests include the evolving role of libraries in facilitating new forms of research, cultures and infrastructures around digital scholarship, and intersections between art and technology.
+Madelynn’s professional and research interests include the evolving role of libraries in facilitating new forms of research, cultures and infrastructures around digital scholarship, and intersections between art and technology.

-Dickerson’s overview of the 2019 ARL-CNI Fall Forum
+Madelynn’s overview of the 2019 ARL-CNI Fall Forum

 2018 Lecture Awardee